 Vibration can cause long-term health effects if it isn't dealt with properly.

 Noise at work can cause permanent damage to hearing.

 Your employer has a legal duty to assess all of these hazards in a risk assessment.
 As well as telling you about them, they must supply information, training and suitable protective measures to reduce the risks linked to these hazards.

-Lifting and carrying - what should you be aware of?
+Lifting and carrying - what you should be aware of

 Lifting and carrying can cause back pain.
 Before you lift or carry a load, you should first consider whether the load needs to be moved at all - maybe you can carry out your task with the load where it is.